COVID-19 in babies and children

 How likely is it for a child to become sick with coronavirus disease 2019 (COVID-19)?

-Certain medical conditions might increase a child's risk of serious illness with COVID-19, including:
+Some health issues might raise a child's risk of serious illness with COVID-19, such as:

 How are babies affected by COVID-19?

-Babies under age 1 might be at higher risk of severe illness with COVID-19 than older children.
+Babies under age 1 might be at higher risk of serious illness with COVID-19 than are older children.
+This may be mostly due to the fact that babies born prematurely have the highest risk.

 What are the symptoms of COVID-19 in children?